FarronF/limerick-council-meetings/meetings/2021/06/16-Virtual Meeting of the Home & Social Development Strategic Policy Committee/Minutes - Meeting of the Home & Social Development Strategic Policy Committee - 21st April 2021.md

 and no vetting for a HAP property, that the RTB is a regulatory body for private landlords

 and the onus is on them to vet the people who they are letting their property to.
+Mr.
+---
-Mr.--- McNamara noted that we need to be careful that we do not start encroaching on people’s
+McNamara noted that we need to be careful that we do not start encroaching on people’s

 constitutional rights and entitlements plus any decision LCCC make on this process, could